Transformer-Transducers for Code-Switched Speech Recognition: Results

 \section{Results}

 \Tref{tab:main_results} presents the overall performance of our proposed transformer-transducer model.
-We can see that our proposed model improves over the previously published transducer model by 13.1\% and 17.2\% absolute MER over the two test sets, test$_\text{man}$ and test$_\text{sge}$, without using any monolingual training data.
+We improve over the previously published transducer model by 13.1\% and 17.2\% absolute MER over the two test sets, test$_\text{man}$ and test$_\text{sge}$, without using any monolingual training data.
 Our base transformer-transducer model also performs considerably better than most attention-based encoder-decoder models on this dataset and comes close to the best model \cite{Zhou2020MultiEncoderDecoderTF} and our implementation of the same.
 We also see that using monolingual data with the proposed multi-label encoder can improve the model further, giving us an MER of 18.5\% and 26.3\% on test$_\text{man}$ and test$_\text{sge}$ respectively.